 To help produce these findings, the FCA sent mystery shoppers into over 120 retailers, finding that as little as 31% would explain to customers that the car is not theirs until all payments - including the balloon payment - had been fully paid off.
 In addition to this, only 28% informed the customer about the total amount they had to pay, and also what would happen when PCP payments were missed.

-The FCA reported that is was concerned about the way in which these deals could be manipulated by sellers to create higher commissions for themselves, stating: “In particular, we are concerned about the widespread use of commission models which link the broker commission to the customer interest rate and allow brokers wide discretion to set the interest rate.”
+The FCA reported that it was concerned about the way in which these deals could be manipulated by sellers to create higher commissions for themselves, stating:

-The findings from the FCA’s investigation have been outlined via their published, public report, and will further be bringing this to the attention of the relevant trade bodies.
-In addition to this, firms investigated that did not meet up to the necessary standards will be followed-up with.
-To ensure dealers abide by appropriate changes to practices, the FCA have also stated it “may consider supervisory or enforcement action” if and when necessary.
+The findings from the FCA's investigation have been outlined via their published public report, and will further be bringing this to the attention of the relevant trade bodies.

 If you feel that you have been mis-sold PCP, you may be eligible to make a claim.
 Below is a list with some of the major signs suggesting you may have been mis-sold PCP: